Matafou/landmark/README.md

 Position landmarks can be removed by hitting the creating shortcut (typically C-S-...) when the point is at its location.
-Hence if point is not at its location hitting the the shorcut twice will remove from a distance.
+Hence if point is not at its location **hitting the shorcut twice** will remove it.

 # Implementation